mkubdev/starter-discordjs-v12/README.md

 Feel free to request features, I'll be happy to work on them on my spare time.

+This template is built on the https://github.com/Strandxo 's one, i added some usefull command to handle stocks API.

 ## Steps to usage

 1) Obtain your discord bot token at [https://discord.com/developers/](https://discord.com/developers/)